-Q.) How Do I Stop My Gloves From Smelling?
+Q.) How Do I Stop Them From Smelling?

-Oh, the age old questions.
+Oh, the age old question.
 At the end of the day, you’re gloves are going to smell, that’s just a fact.

-I recommend taking your gloves out of your gym bag as soon as you get home.
-You can also get glove deodorisers that help to mask the smell of sweat that can start to build up in your gloves.
+I recommend taking them out of your gym bag as soon as you get home.
+You can also get deodorisers that help to mask the smell of sweat that can start to build up in your gloves.

 Popular Boxing Glove Brands

 Below are some of the most popular brands of boxing gloves.

 Cleto Reyes are known to be one of the best, if not the best producer of boxing equipment in the world.
 Their gloves have been used in the vast majority of World Championship bouts, which just goes to show their level of quality.
 Their gear tend to be hand-made using only genuine leather material, which results in durability unmatched by most other brands in the industry.

 TITLE have been creating some of the top boxing gloves in the world since 1998 and offer a wide variety of different boxing equipment.
 They’ve recently taken the plunge into the MMA game, where they’re making waves with the same top notch quality seen in their boxing gear.